KokiYamanaka/Uni-Course-Java-/COMP3610 Database Systems/README.md

 Assignments - this file contains large scaled problems
 - assignment 1 - Book rental database

+Project case study
 - assignment 2 - Project case study : Car rental
+-
 ## Course Topics covered
 1. Introduction to the concepts and principles of database systems.
 (Chapter 1, 2, and 3)
 2. The Relational Database Model (Chapter 4 and Appendix A)